 Bed & Breakfasts

-These grand homes office the ultimate romantic setting for a wedding and honeymoon.
+These grand homes offer the ultimate romantic setting for a wedding and honeymoon.
 Innkeepers love to help you coordinate and many have packages.
 Also see our B&Bs & Larger Home Weddings guide.

 Getting Married in the Asheville Courthouse

 Marriage Licenses are issued during business hours (8 AM-5 PM) at the Buncombe County Register of Deeds Office at 205 College Street, Asheville.
 Arrive by 4:30 PM.
 For more info, call 828-250-4301.
 Once you obtain a marriage license, marriages can be performed by a civil magistrate on the 2nd floor of the Buncombe County Courthouse (60 Court Plaza, Asheville).
 The magistrate is generally available on weekdays at 8:30 AM and 4 PM.
 However, this is not always the case, so it is advisable to call the magistrate’s office before arriving to ensure that he will be available.
 The fee is $20, payable in cash only.
 For more information, call the magistrate’s office at 828-259-3407.
 You will need two witnesses.